osinstom/osinstom.github.io/en/_posts/2020-02-06-p4c-ubpf-the-new-back-end-for-the-p4-compiler.md

 # Summary

+The uBPF backend for the P4 compiler can be used for any application that processes packets in a user space.
+It has already been used to implement various, simple applications such as stateful firewall, rate limiter or GTP tunneling.
+For instance, in case of P4rt-OVS, `p4c-ubpf` allows to implement network protocols, which are not currently supported by Open vSwitch.
+See [this link](https://github.com/P4-Research/p4c/blob/master/backends/ubpf/docs/EXAMPLES.md) for more examples.

+We encourage community to start playing with uBPF backend, report bugs and propose new enhancements.
 For questions or comments, please send an email to tomasz.osinski2@orange.com.

 # Quick links